davidbau/ganseeing/README.md

 ## Seeing omissions in the distribution

-To understand what the GAN's output distribution is missing, we gather segmentation statistics over the outputs, and compare the number of generated pixels in each output object class with the expected number in the training distribution.
+To understand omissions in a GAN's output distribution is, we compare segmentation statistics between the GAN output and the training distribution.

 A Progressive GAN trained to generate LSUN outdoor church images is analyzed below.

 ![](img/progan-church-histogram.png)

-The model does not generate enough pixels of people, cars, palm trees, or signboards compared to the training distribution.
+The graph reveals that The model does not generate enough pixels of people, cars, fences, palm trees, or signboards compared to the training distribution.
 The script `run_fsd.sh` and the notebook `histograms.ipynb` show how we collect and visualize these segmentation statistics.

 ## Seeing omissions in individual images

-To understand what the GAN misses in individual images, we create pairs of examples, where a real photo is paired with an image generated using the model learned by the GAN.
-This reconstruction process can perfectly recover images that are generated.
-Therefore, Real photos that cannot be reconstructed reveal specific examples of what the GAN cannot generate.
+To understand omission in specific GAN-generated output, we must pair the output with a real photo that shows what the GAN *should* have drawn but did not.
+So we compare real training photos to a reconstructed image derived from the model of the GAN.

 These visualizations are created by `run_invert.sh`.

 ### People

+As seen in the distribution statistics, thie GAN does not draw enough people.
+By visualizing reconstructions, we can see how: the GAN seems to avoid drawing peopel badly, instead synthesizing plausible scenes without people.

 GAN reconstruction              | Real photo :------------------------------:|:------------------------------: